jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 130px; position: absolute; top: 410px; left: 280px;">Browsers</h1>

 !SLIDE
 .notes Because TOTP relies on time and codes are changed often, it is dependent on the client's clock being synchronized with the server's clock.
-However, this isn't a problem in general as most computers and mobile phones synchronize to the same root time source via network time protocol.
+However, this is not a problem in general as most computers and mobile phones synchronize to the same root time source via network time protocol.

 <h1 class="white" style="font-size: 200px; position: absolute; top: 110px; right: 160px;">Clock</h1>
 <h1 style="font-size: 100px; position: absolute; top: 290px; right: 160px;">Synchronization</h1>